hashicorp/nomad/README.md

 ---

 #### Testing
-See [Learn: Getting Started](https://learn.hashicorp.com/collections/nomad/get-started) for instructions on setting up a local Nomad cluster for non-production use.
+See [Developer: Getting Started](https://developer.hashicorp.com/nomad/tutorials/get-started) for instructions on setting up a local Nomad cluster for non-production use.

 Optionally, find Terraform manifests for bringing up a development Nomad cluster on a public cloud in the [`terraform`](terraform/) directory.

 #### Production
-See [Learn: Nomad Reference Architecture](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-reference-architecture-vm-with-consul) for recommended practices and a reference architecture for production deployments.
+See [Developer: Nomad Reference Architecture](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-reference-architecture-vm-with-consul) for recommended practices and a reference architecture for production deployments.

 Documentation
 ---
 Full, comprehensive documentation is available on the Nomad website: https://www.nomadproject.io/docs

-Guides are available on [HashiCorp Learn](https://learn.hashicorp.com/nomad).
+Guides are available on [HashiCorp Developer](https://developer.hashicorp.com/nomad/tutorials).

 Roadmap
 ---